-- The curriculum to encourage self-esteem, self-motivation, self-protection. - The school ethos, which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - Approaches which allow children and young people to develop critical thinking, literacy skills and digital literacy skills. - A curriculum which explores human rights, equality, democracy and tolerance and prepares children and young people fully for life in modern Britain. - A coherent management of behaviour and discipline policy & procedures inclusive of the use of reasonable force. - Liaison with other professionals and agencies who support children and parents. - A commitment to develop productive, supportive relationships with parents whenever it is in the child's interest to do so. - The development and support of a responsive and knowledgeable staff group whose role it is to respond appropriately in all safeguarding situations.
+- The curriculum to encourage self-esteem, self-motivation, self-protection. - The school ethos, which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - Approaches which allow children and young people to develop critical thinking, literacy skills and digital literacy skills. - A curriculum which explores human rights, equality, democracy and tolerance and prepares children and young people fully for life in modern Britain. - A curriculum where children develop personal resilience, understand and can take appropriate risks or have personal strategies/safety plans that allow them to manage their own safety.
+This can include topics covered as part of Relationships and Sex and Relationships Education as well as Fundamental British Values and the SMSC Curriculum which cover harm, abuse, positive and healthy relationships and crime. - A coherent management of behaviour and discipline policy & procedures inclusive of the use of reasonable force.

+- Liaison with other professionals and agencies who support children and parents. - A commitment to develop productive, supportive relationships with parents whenever it is in the child's interest to do so. - The development and support of a responsive and knowledgeable staff group whose role it is to respond appropriately in all safeguarding situations.

-Hemlington Hall Academy is an inclusive school and has a 15-place High Needs Support Base for 4-7year olds.
+Hemlington Hall Academy is an inclusive school and has a 15-place High Needs Support Base for 4-7year olds and a second KS2 7-place Base for ASD pupils.
 We recognise that, statistically, children with behavioural difficulties and disabilities are the most vulnerable to abuse.
 School staff who work, in any capacity, with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems will need to be particularly sensitive to signs of abuse.
-School staff must give consideration to children who are subject to a statement of special needs, an education health and care plan or have a medical condition, as these can mask safeguarding issues and must not be dismissed.
+School staff must give consideration to children who are subject to a statement of special needs, an education health and care plan or have a medical condition, as these can mask safeguarding issues and may often be attributed to the medical condition rather than that a child may be being harmed.
+Concerns such as changes in behaviour and presentation (both physical and mental) must be considered for each individual child and their own circumstances and must not be dismissed.
+Time must be taken to ensure that the full circumstances of any child who has additional needs and requires support around language and communication is shared at the point of referral.